mkolod/deep-reinforcement-learning/p1_navigation/Report.md

 ### Ideas for future work

-There are several things that I would like to explore if given time.
-On the model side, even for the non-pixel version of the model, I think it would be good to see the impacts of prioritized experience replay
+There are several things that I would like to explore if given time:

+1) For the non-pixel version of the model, I think it would be good to see the impacts of [prioritized experience replay](https://arxiv.org/abs/1511.05952) and [dueling DQNs](https://arxiv.org/abs/1511.06581).
-Reward improvements:

-- Prioritized experience replay
-- Dueling DQN
--

-Training performance improvements:

-- multi-core CPU inference
-- Batched GPU inference (training is already batched)
-- Larger batch training with warm-up, LARS/LARC, etc.
-- Deque is not that great for the buffer.
-For example, appending one more item will replace the last item inserted.
-It might be better to use a cache with random pops before inserting a new element
+2) It would be good to build a model for the pixel version of the model, which is more like the original Atari DQN paper.
+3) On the systems side, currently the training step is done efficiently in batch mode, but inference is done with batch size 1.
+This is a problem because more parallelized implementations, whether CPU-based SIMD or on the GPU, will be hindered by inference performance.
+It might be reasonable for instance to start with inference of a batch greater than one, and at each step check which examples are no longer needed because the done state was reached for them.
+Also even in case of CPU inference, one could for instance use Python multi-processing to leverage the CPU better.
+4) I haven't done much in the way of hyperparameter sweeps, because the defaults from the lunar lander seemed to have worked well.
+With some sweeps, we could find hyperparameters that result in faster training.